StChabnah/Group-Project/README.md

 The following **required** functionality is completed:

-- [ ] User can select an app shortcut and be taken to that application.
-- [ ] User can customize the layout and shortcuts displayed.
+- [ ] Import recipe videos from YouTube
-- [ ] User can view current location weather data provided by the Forecast API.
+- [ ] User can add ingredients to their “Pantry”
-- [ ] User can view current news provided by Yahoo!
-News.
+- [ ] User can delete ingredients from their “Pantry”
+- [ ] Parse recipe description into keywords that match ingredients that the User has added to their “Pantry”
-- [ ] User can select important people to create shortcuts for messaging and/or calling those people.
+- [ ] User can favorite videos that are saved to a special tab in the user interface
+- [ ] Option to display all videos or only videos that are avalible based on ingredients in the User’s “Pantry”

 The following **optional** features are implemented:

-- [ ] User can choose between several different themes.
-- [ ] The same experience will be avalible as a Notification Center Today Widget.
+- [ ] Parse the video descriptions to pull out things like ingredients and recipe instructions
-- [ ] Add the ability to link to 3rd party apps.
+- [ ] Build a grocery list of the ingredients needed to make a recipe
+- [ ] Filter recipes based on catagories/type of cuisine

 The following **additional** features are implemented: